“Dearly beloved,

 …well that’s what I recall anyway.

-…Lennie (who had lost the sight in one eye at the age of 5 from a car accident, and lost the sight in the other eye at the age of 16 from a brick which had been thrown and had tragically struck him on the head), had since earned his living playing piano around the London pub circuit.
+Before then, Lennie, who had lost the sight in one eye at the age of 5 from a car accident, and had then lost the sight in the other eye at the age of 16 from a brick which had been thrown and had tragically struck him on the head, had since earned his living playing piano around the London pub circuit and had already released a few singles in the mid-to-late 1960’s.

-Dianne was an actress and dancer who, at 21 years of age when they teamed up, was 18 years his junior.
+Dianne was an actress and dancer who, at 21 years of age when she’d met and teamed up with Lennie, had been 18 years his junior.

-Before they officially became a duo, Lee would provide backing vocals for Peter’s’ solo performances, while also earning a living part time as half of a dance act with one of her cousins.
+Before they officially became a duo, Diane would provide backing vocals for Lennie’s’ solo performances, while she also earned a living part time as half of a dance act duo with one of her cousins.

-On the first day of July, it had climbed all the way to No.2, where it would sit behind Slade for two weeks before it became the biggest selling single for the week between the 15th and the 21st of July, hitting No.1.
+On the first day of July, it had eaten up a few more places to take it all the way to No.2, where it would sit behind Slade for two weeks before it seized its chance, and became the biggest selling single for the week, hitting No.1 between the 15th and the 21st of July.

-The week after, it got knocked back to No.2 by Gary Glitter but stayed at that position until mid-August.
+The week after, it got knocked back to No.2 by Gary Glitter but stayed at that position all the way until mid-August.

-It eventually left the Top 10 at the beginning of September, and began to slowly slip back down the chart before leaving altogether at the beginning of November, by which point it had accrued 24 total weeks and the U.K. Singles Chart, and had sold over an astonishing 800,000 copies.
+It eventually left the Top 10 at the beginning of September, and began to slowly slip back down the chart, as Autumn took hold, before leaving altogether at the beginning of November, by which point it had accrued 24 total weeks in the U.K. Singles Chart, and had sold over an astonishing 800,000 copies.

-An album followed, selling a quarter of a million.
+An album followed, selling a quarter of a million units in itself.

 A few more hit singles and TV appearances…